Olaoluwiv/terraform-practice/Day-2/01-providers.md

-Provider
+## Provider
-erraform is an open-source Infrastructure as Code (IaC) tool developed by HashiCorp that enables cloud engineers, DevOps engineers, and infrastructure teams to provision, manage, automate, and scale infrastructure using declarative configuration files.
+terraform provider is an open-source Infrastructure as Code (IaC) tool developed by HashiCorp that enables cloud engineers, DevOps engineers, and infrastructure teams to provision, manage, automate, and scale infrastructure using declarative configuration files.
 Instead of manually configuring servers, networking, storage, and security components through graphical user interfaces, Terraform allows infrastructure to be defined as code, making deployments faster, consistent, reusable, and version-controlled.

 Infrastructure as Code represents a modern approach to infrastructure management where infrastructure resources are treated similarly to application code.
 With IaC, engineers can automate infrastructure deployment, reduce manual configuration errors, standardize environments, improve scalability, and support DevOps practices such as Continuous Integration and Continuous Deployment (CI/CD).